mag6367/Python_Sorting_Algorithms/README.md

 # Python_Sorting_Algorithms
-Some Sorting algorithms in Python
+Some Sorting algorithm implementations in Python